ClinicalTrials.Veeva

 • Nursing person unwilling to stop breast feeding

-• PRE-REGISTRATION: History of myocardial infarction =< 6 months prior to pre-registration, or congestive heart failure requiring use of ongoing maintenance therapy for life-threatening ventricular arrhythmias.
+• History of myocardial infarction =< 6 months prior to pre-registration, or congestive heart failure requiring use of ongoing maintenance therapy for life-threatening ventricular arrhythmias.

-• PRE-REGISTRATION: Acute, reversible effect(s) of prior therapy not recovered to baseline regardless of interval since last treatment
+• Acute, reversible effect(s) of prior therapy not recovered to baseline regardless of interval since last treatment

 • Ongoing or active infection